datagrok/modular-git-hooks/README.md

 >
 > Versions of Git for Windows prior to 2.x include a "Git Bash" built on [msysGit](https://msysgit.github.io/), which is [built on](https://github.com/msysgit/msysgit#the-difference-between-msys-and-mingw), and inherits the Cygwin bug mentioned above.
 See the [git-for-windows FAQ](https://github.com/git-for-windows/git/wiki/FAQ) for more information about msysGit versus Git-for-Windows.

-Until I have this packaged up for easy installation in various operating systems, there are a variety of ways you can use this code:
+I have not yet packaged this utility for easy installation in various operating systems.
+Manual setup instructions follow.

-Basically:
+Basically: `dispatch` is the only file you need from this project. `install-dispatch` helps to automate hooking `dispatch` up to your repositories properly, but you can do the same by hand instead, if you prefer.

+### Enable `dispatch` on a single repo with `install-dispatch`

-1. get `dispatch` onto your system, somewhere.
-It doesn't need to be on the `$PATH`.
-You can keep it in your `.git/hooks/` directory if you prefer.
-I recommend `/opt/lib/githooks/`.
+1. Put `dispatch` onto your system, somewhere.
+    - It doesn't need to be on the `$PATH`.
+You can keep it in your repository's `.git/hooks/` directory if you prefer.
+    - I recommend to just keep a clone of this project at `/opt/lib/githooks/`.
-2. put `install-dispatch` in the same directory as `dispatch`.
+2. Put `install-dispatch` in the same directory as `dispatch`.
+    - If you're keeping a clone of this project at `/opt/lib/githooks`, this step is done already.
-3. from within your git repository, run `install-dispatch`.
+3. From within your git repository, run `install-dispatch`.
 You may need to specify the full path to it, like `/opt/lib/githooks/install-dispatch`.
+It will create symlinks named for all git hooks.
+4. Create `hook.d` directories for your hooks and copy them into place.
+If you already had some hooks in place, this will be done for you automatically.

+    # clone this project, place somewhere on the system
+    git clone git@github.com:datagrok/modular-git-hooks.git
+    sudo mkdir -P /opt/lib
+    sudo mv modular-git-hooks /opt/lib
+    # setup dispatch in my target repository
+    cd ~/myproject/myrepo
+    /opt/lib/modular-git-hooks/install-dispatch
+    # install your favorite hooks
+    mkdir .git/hooks/update.d
+    mv ~/my_update_hook .git/hooks/update.d/

+### Enable `dispatch` on a single repo manually

-If you prefer not to use `install-dispatch`, you may manually perform the steps that it does:
+If you prefer not to use `install-dispatch`, you may manually perform the steps that it does.

+1. Put `dispatch` onto your system, somewhere.
+    - It doesn't need to be on the `$PATH`.
+You can keep it in your repository's `.git/hooks/` directory if you prefer.
+    - I recommend to just keep a clone of this project at `/opt/lib/githooks/`.
-1. For each git hook type, for example `pre-commit`:
+2. For each git hook type that you wish to dispatch, for example `pre-commit`:
     1. Create a `.d` directory for it: `mkdir .git/hooks/pre-commit.d`
     2. Move the existing hook, if it exists, into that directory: `mv .git/hooks/pre-commit .git/hooks/pre-commit.d/pre-commit.orig`
-    3. Create a symlink to `dispatch` named for the hook type: `ln -s dispatch .git/hooks/pre-commit`
+    3. Create a symlink to `dispatch` named for the hook type: `ln -s /opt/lib/modular-git-hooks/dispatch .git/hooks/pre-commit`

-# A shared collection of hooks
+## A shared collection of hooks

 Do you have several canonical "bare" repositories stored in a central server, and apply (many of) the same hooks to (many of) them?